advoor/nova-editor-js/README.md

 ## Usage

 To add EditorJS to your application, you'll need to modify your Nova resource.
+For ease-of-use we also recommend to update your models, but that's optional.

 ### Updating your Nova resource